pikim/tomato-mqtt/README.md

 For speedtest results, download the Ookla ARM CLI tool from https://install.speedtest.net/app/cli/ookla-speedtest-1.0.0-arm-linux.tgz and place its contents in a folder called `/opt/speedtest/`.
 The core speedtest binary (`/opt/speedtest/speedest`) should be executable.

-Modify the MQTT connection settings in `variables.sh` according to your server.
+Modify the MQTT connection settings in `config.sh` according to your server.
 Also add any additional mount points you may want to monitor under `disks` in this file (space-delimited).
 The scripts do not have to be executable.

-Add the following three commands under `Administration` -> `Scheduler` as custom cron jobs:
+Add the following command under `Administration` -> `Scheduler` as custom cron job:
 ```
-sh /opt/tomato-mqtt/collector.sh >/dev/null 2>&1
-sh /opt/tomato-mqtt/collector20.sh >/dev/null 2>&1
-sh /opt/tomato-mqtt/collector40.sh >/dev/null 2>&1
+sh /opt/tomato-mqtt/collectorStart.sh >/dev/null 2>&1
 ```
-These should all run every 1 minute on every day of the week.
-The collectors will now run every 20 seconds.
+It should run every 1 minute on every day of the week.
+The collectors will now run every 20 or 30 seconds.
+You can adjust the interval in `collectorStart.sh`.

 Additionally, add this cron for the speedtest:
 ```
 sh /opt/tomato-mqtt/speedTest.sh >/dev/null 2>&1
 ```